browserengineering/book/book/styles.md

 <div style="background-color:lightblue"> ... </div>
 ```

-So this is one simple mechanism for web pages to change their
+So this is one simple mechanism for web pages to change their appearance.
+But
-appearance.
-But honestly it's a pain---you need to set a `style`
-attribute on each element, and if you decide to change the style
+honestly it's a pain---you need to set a `style` attribute on each element, and
-that's a lot of attributes to edit.
-In the early days of the web,^[I'm
+if you decide to change the style that's a lot of attributes to edit.
+In the
-talking Netscape 3.
-The late 90s.] the element-by-element approach was
+early days of the web,^[I'm talking Netscape 3.
+The late 90s.] the
-all there was.
-CSS was invented to improve on this state of affairs:
+element-by-element approach was all there was.
+CSS was invented to improve on
+this state of affairs, with these goals:

 - One CSS file can consistently style many web pages at once
 - One line of CSS can consistently style many elements at once
 - CSS is future-proof and supports browsers with different features

-To achieve these goals, CSS extends the key-value `style` attribute
+To achieve these goals, CSS extends the key-value `style` attribute with two
-with two related ideas: *selectors* and *cascading*.
-In CSS, style
+related ideas: *selectors* and *cascading*.
+In CSS, style information can apply
-information can apply to multiple elements, across many pages,
-specified using a selector:
+to multiple elements, across many pages, specified using a selector: a syntax
+for matching one or more elements.
+A selector plus a set of
+property-value pairs is called a *rule*:

 ``` {.css}
 selector { property-1: value-1; property-2: value-2; }